LibreTexts/widget-testing/README.md

 Debugging procedures;

   - ipycytoscape=1.0.4 works on Thebe and our JupyterHub with our default-env.
 Versions greater than that do not currently work on either.
-We suspect that there is some dependency conflict in both our default-env and on Thebe.
+We suspect that there is some package in common between default-env 2.3.2 and `QuantStack/ipycytoscape` that has a dependency conflict with `ipycytoscape > 1.0.4`
   - More details outlined in metalc [issue#226](https://github.com/LibreTexts/metalc/issues/226).

 ### [bqplot](https://github.com/bqplot/bqplot)